OData/v3ProtocolDocument/OData.markdown

 To update a complex type, send a PUT, PATCH, or MERGE request to that property's URL.
 The request body MUST contain a single valid representation for that type.

-A service MUST support [Differential Update](#differentialupdate) for complex types.
+A service MUST support [differential update](#differentialupdate) for complex types.

 On success, the response must be a valid [update response](#responsesforupdates).